Enyongzhao/weed-detection-spatial-analysis/README.md

-# 🌱 Weed Detection & Spatial Distribution Analysis
+# 🌱 Weed Detection & Spatial Analysis for Precision Agriculture

-An end-to-end computer vision pipeline for detecting weeds in agricultural fields and analyzing their spatial distribution relative to crop rows.
+A computer vision system that not only detects weeds, but also analyzes their spatial distribution relative to crop rows using geometric modeling.

 ---